chbsaikiran/bank-statement-analyzer/README.md

-Here’s a **professional and well-structured README.md** for your project 👇

----

 # 💰 Bank Transaction Analyzer (CSV → JSON → Insights + LangGraph Chat)

 This project automates the analysis of bank statements by converting CSV files into structured JSON, extracting financial insights (spending, income, monthly totals, top transactions), and enabling interactive chat-based queries using **LangGraph**, **OpenAI’s LLM**, and **Gradio**.